This post may contain affiliate links. If you click and buy something that I recommend, I might receive a small commission.

 Some dogs may also sploot with their thighs and legs out to the side, giving them an almost frog-like appearance that is both funny and a little strange.

-Some dog breeds, like the Pembroke and Cardigan Corgis, are more prone to splooting.
+Some dog breeds, like the Pembroke Welsh Corgi and Cardigan Welsh Corgis, are more prone to splooting.
 If you share your home with one of these adorable, short-legged fur friends, it’s likely you’ve observed it more than once.

 While some dogs may remain in this position while they sleep or for a prolonged period of time, others may just do it temporarily while stretching.